hbc/knowledgebase/r/rshiny_server.md

     - `renderPrint({})` Prints text that way it comes from the R console and is usually paired with `verbatimTextOutput()` on the UI side
     - `renderTable({})` Prints a table and is usually paired with `tableOutput()` on the UI side
     - `renderPlot({})` Prints a plot and is usually paired with `plotOutput()` on the UI side
+    - The `{}` within the `render` family of functions is only needed more than one command with within the render function.
+However, it is fine to include it when there is only a single command as well.
+As a result, we will use it in every function so that it is consistent between functions.
     - `input$input_variable ...` This is just saying that we are going to do something with the `input_variable`

 Lastly, the UI and the server side are tied together and the app is launched with: